Experiencing the confusion, distress, and chaos of narcissistic abuse takes a serious toll on the mind, body, and spirit.

 You can get the support you need and deserve.

-Whether it is a new relationship or a rekindled connection from the past, narcissistic relationships often begin positively —with kind words and gestures that make us feel valued, cared for, and respected.
+Whether it is a new relationship or a renewed connection from the past, narcissistic relationships often start out positively —with kind words and gestures that make us feel valued, cared for, and respected.

 Over time, things start to feel "off."
 Sometimes we can't put a finger on it.
 As we hustle and work harder for less and less acceptance, respect, or love, the demands and entitlement on their part only increase.